MSLNZ/GTC/README.md

-# GTC2
+# GTC
-The GUM Tree Calculator for Python 2
+The GUM Tree Calculator for Python